vidstack/player/README.md

 ## 🖥️ Browsers

-Vidstack Elements is built for the modern web and avoids bloated polyfills and outdated environments as much as possible.
+Vidstack Player is built for the modern web and avoids bloated polyfills and outdated environments as much as possible.
 It'll only support browsers that fully implement the [Custom Elements V1][caniuse-custom-el-v1] and [CSS Parts][caniuse-css-parts] specifications.